-If you’re searching for a Brisbane weekend getaway, you’d be hard-pressed to find a more spectacular destination than Noosa Heads National Park.
+If you’re searching for a Brisbane weekend getaway, you’d be hard-pressed to find a more spectacular activity than a Noosa Heads walk through Noosa Heads National Park.
 Isolated beaches, dramatic headlands and translucent water can be found just metres from the main strip.
 Better still, a short drive away lies Australia’s ‘biggest and best artisan market’ – Eumundi Markets.

 I was looking forward to this weekend, as we were staying in the Sebel in Noosa.
 We had a swimming pool, a spacious room with a balcony, a nearby beach and a weekend with no work.
 I’ll just say that if you’re looking for somewhere to stay in town, I highly recommend the Sebel.
 There’s absolutely no affiliation with Brissie Life, I just enjoyed my stay.

 As it was well-positioned in town, we were able to explore Noosa’s restaurants and cafes with ease.
-Additionally, Noosa Heads National Park is right at the end of the strip, and if you have the energy, it offers an excellent natural playground to explore.
+Additionally, Noosa Heads National Park is right at the end of the strip, and if you have the energy, this Noosa Heads walk offers an excellent natural playground to explore.

-Starting at Laguna Bay day-use area, I planned to walk around Noosa Heads National Park in an anti-clockwise direction.
+Starting at Laguna Bay day-use area, I planned our Noosa Heads walk through the National Park in an anti-clockwise direction.
 The tip of the headland, Hell’s Gates, is just short of 3 kilometres away.
 The furthest point in the national park from the day-use area is Sunshine Beach, which is 5.4 kilometres.
 You could easily make a day of it if you took your time at various beaches, headlands and hills.

-The walk around the headland is well-paved at the start and later when it turns to dirt the tracks are wide.
+This Noosa Heads walk is well-paved at the start and later when it turns to dirt the tracks are wide.
 It was a beautiful day out exploring, as the weather and the sea were postcard perfect.
 I walked past the Boiling Pot, which is so named as it bubbles like a witch’s cauldron (so the sign says) in rougher weather.
 Today, there was not a shred of foul magic, it was all sunshine and serenity.

 Picnic Near Hell’s Gates